 - Narration: Add voice narration to explain your visual and describe important aspects of the data.
 This can be particularly helpful when presenting complex information or targeting an audience who may not be familiar with the subject matter.

-In conclusion, effective design can make a significant difference in how well your visual narrative communicates and connects with the viewer.
-By using color, motion, framing, size, and audio strategically, you’ll be better equipped to create visuals that tell a compelling story while keeping your audience engaged.
+In conclusion, effective design can significantly affect how well your visual narrative communicates and connects with the viewer.
+By strategically using color, motion, framing, size, and audio, you’ll be better equipped to create visuals that tell a compelling story while keeping your audience engaged.